 To design, catalyze and strengthen public and private sector solutions that improve the ability of women and girls* to have their health needs met

 Meet the Madami Team

 Did you know?

 Our name ‘Madami’ comes from the first two letters of our Managing Partners’ names: Mariana, Danielle and Milena – Ma da mi

 Operations and Compliance

 Danielle is a bridge-builder and collective impact instigator in the world of menstrual health.
 Since 2013, she has been advocating for collective impact on menstrual health at all levels first through helping launch and grow Menstrual Hygiene Day (28 May) with WASH United and then founding the MH Hub in 2016.
-Most recently, she served as the MHH innovation consultant on the Duke-UNICEF Innovation Accelerator.
-Danielle holds a BA in Politics with Sociology from the University of California, Santa Cruz (USA) and a Masters in Global Visual Communication from Jacobs University (Germany).
+Most recently, she served as the Menstrual Health Innovation Consultant for the Duke-UNICEF Innovation Accelerator.
+Danielle holds a BA in Politics with Sociology from the University of California, Santa Cruz (USA) and a Masters in Global Visual Communication from Jacobs University (Bremen, Germany).